Type: Professional Learning

 What does the classroom of the future look like for Black students?
 In this workshop, participants learn how anti-Blackness and white supremacy have impacted Black education in America – and how conscious anti-racist efforts can dismantle these systems of oppression.
-Together, we will envision creating fruitful learning spaces for marginalized students and see how our lesson plans can be more culturally and historically responsive.
+Together, we will envision creating fruitful learning spaces for marginalized students and see how our lesson plans can be more culturally and historically responsive. (initially created by Josh Campbell in collaboration with Dr. Yolanda Sealey-Ruiz)

 In-Person or Virtual